 The Group is legally required to fulfill certain obligations under its Department of Energy and National Resources (DENR) issued Environmental Compliance Certificate when its activities have ended in the depleted mine pits.
 In addition, the Group assesses its mine rehabilitation provision annually.
 Significant estimates and assumptions are made in determining the provision for decommissioning and mine site rehabilitation costs as there are numerous factors that will affect the ultimate liability.
-These factors include estimates of the extent and costs of rehabilitation activities given the approved decommissioning and mine site rehabilitated area), technological changes, regulatory changes, cost increases, and changes in inflation rates and discount rates.
+These factors include estimates of the extent and costs of rehabilitation activities given the approved decommissioning and mine site rehabilitation plan, (e.g., costs of backfilling, reforestation, and maintenance of the rehabilitated area), technological changes, regulatory changes, cost increases, and changes in inflation rates and discount rates.
 Those uncertainties may result in future actual expenditure differing from the amounts currently provided.
 An increase in decommissioning and site rehabilitation costs would increase the carrying amount of the related assets and increase noncurrent liabilities.
-The provision at reporting date represents management's best estimate of the present value of the future rehabilitation costs are reviewed and updated annually.
+The provision

-As of December 31, 2021 and 2020, the provision for decommissioning and mine site rehabilitation for coal mining activities amounted to P298.76 million and P254.53 million, respectively.
-As of the same dates, the provision for decommissioning and mine site rehabilitation costs for the nickel mining activities amounted to P123.49 million and P39.63 million, respectively (see Note 18).
+As of December 31, 2021 and 2020, the provision for decommissioning and mine site rehabilitation for coal mining activities amounted to \$\text{P298.76}\$ million and \$\text{P254.53}\$ million, respectively.
+As of the same dates, the provision for decommissioning and mine site rehabilitation costs for the nickel mining activities amounted to \$\text{P123.49}\$ million and \$\text{P39.63}\$ million, respectively (see Note 18).